 The Refuge includes 4,650 acres of lakes, marshes, grasslands, and woodlands which support diverse and abundant wildlife.
-"Waubay" is an English corruption of the Lakota word "wa-ma" or "wa-be" meaning where wildfowl build their nests.
+The name Waubay comes from the Dakota word "wabe" meaning a waterfowl nesting place.
 There couldn't be a better name for this National Wildlife Refuge, where 245 species of birds have been observed.
 Both eastern and western bird species of the United States can be found here.
 Waubay is also at the southern end of the breeding range of red-necked grebes and LeConte's sparrows and at the northern edge of red-bellied woodpeckers, northern cardinals and yellow-billed cuckoos.

 Water levels in prairie lakes, like Waubay Lake, are subject to extreme fluctuations.
 In the 1930's, Waubay Lake was dry.
 Heavy precipitation between 1993 and 1997 caused the lake level to rise 15 feet, flooding 100 year old trees.